sanger/traction-service/documentation/multiplexing/docs/user-guide.md

     <figcaption>Pooled samples</figcaption>
 </figure>

-If create pool is clicked with missing data, a `The pool is invalid` Traction error will appear in the error stack.
+If create pool is clicked with missing data, a `The pool is invalid` Traction error will appear in the message stack.
 The missing data fields will be highlighted in red with an appropriate error message as seen below.

 <figure markdown="span">
     ![Invalid pool](img/pacbio-pool-new-invalid-pool.png)